amenzwa/amenzwa.github.io/stem/PL/Slight.md

 Y = X - { x2 } + { y1 : U } ## Y = { X.x1, Y.y1 }
 ```

-Although Slight employs a Smalltalk-like single inheritance, it simulates multiple inheritance using its prototypal inheritance mechanism.
+Although Slight employs a Scheme-like single inheritance, it simulates multiple inheritance using its prototypal inheritance mechanism.
 Inheriting from multiple types often causes property name collisions.
 Slight automatically resolves name collisions by overwriting the earlier inherited property with the later inherited property of the same name.
 Note that the property types are elided from the example below for clarity.

 ```Slight
 X = { a, b }